Root-Down-Digital/DragonSync-iOS/Util/Readme.md

 ## 1. Flash

 Options: Use a binary file hosted here or, you can build from source (to change the SSID name and password and more)

 ### Flash Precompiled Binary

+- An [auto-flasher](https://github.com/Root-Down-Digital/DragonSync-iOS/tree/main#2-install-software--flash-firmware) script is here also to make it even simpler, or continue below:

 - Use default credentials, flash precompiled binary with `esptool.py`

    ```